USEPA/the-manifest-game/docs/README.md

 ## Deployment

 The development server can be started using the npm run dev command.
-This will start a server on port 3000 (by default).

 The project is a static site, any method of deploying static files will work (e.g., AWS S3, raspberry pi in the basement, etc.).

-This project config files also include a Dockerfile and a docker-compose file, both of which are fairly straightforward.
+This project also include a Dockerfile and a docker-compose file, both of which are fairly straightforward.
-Both will deploy the project on port 3000 behind [Nginx](https://www.nginx.com/).
-The docker-compose just makes it easier to locally build, run, and expose the project on port 3000 if you don't have a supported version of node installed.
+The containerized project exposes the site on port 3000 behind [Nginx](https://www.nginx.com/).
+The docker-compose just makes it easier to locally develop/build/run the site.

 ```shell
 docker compose up